nathanmaher41/UFCWebScraper/README.md

 - Target sites’ **Terms of Use** and **robots.txt**
 - Applicable **local laws** and your hosting provider’s AUP
 If a site requests you stop scraping, **stop**.
+-Provided as-is, without warranty.
+Not affiliated with UFC or ESPN.

 ---